SkyWars/SkyWars/docs/skywars/configuring-skywars.md

   kill-point-diff: 1

   # Number of seconds between saving the score to hard disk
+  # In JSON storage, this is the number of seconds between saving the entire score
+  # file to the hard disk.
+  # In SQL storage, this is the number of seconds between saving only uncommitted data
+  # to the SQL server.
+In SQL, this is also the number of seconds between leaderboard updates.
+  # Recommended to be set to values 10-30 if using SQL.
+200-500 for JSON.
   max-save-interval: 300

   # If true, use the SQL storage backend.
 If false, the JSON storage is used.
+  # Note: When using SQL backend, for most efficiency, set max-save-interval to 20
+  # SQL saving works differently than json saving, so max-save-interval values from
+  # 20-100 seconds work best.
   use-sql: true

   # SQL login info